 Collecting all edges contained by the maximal stable paths, therefore, gives the desired hypernet $G$.
 These edges are necessarily all shallow, because of the vertex $v$ of $\focussed{N}$.
 The focussed context $\focussed{\mathcal{C}}[\chi]$, whose hole is shallow, can be made of all the other edges (at any depth) of the state $\focussed{N}$. \end{proof}

-\begin{lemma} Let $\focussed{N}$ be a state, where the token is an incoming edge of an operation edge $e$, whose label $\phi$ takes at least one eager arguments.
+\begin{lem} Let $\focussed{N}$ be a state, where the focus is an incoming edge of an operation edge $e$, whose label $\phi$ takes at least one eager arguments.
 Let $k$ denote the number of eager arguments of $\phi$.